As Microsoft Hyper-V continues to grow in popularity, it may end up in your data center whether you want it or

 Will Hyper-V work in your data center?

-As you determine whether Hyper-V can suit your data center's needs you should consider how systems
+As you determine whether Hyper-V can suit your data center's needs you should consider how systems will be moved to the platform.
+So consider the following operations:

 - new installation of an operating system;